ChadJDMoore/Network-Analysis-Web-Shell/README.md

 - **Evidence Collection:** Collect and interpret network data to support incident investigation and reporting.

 ### Tools Used
-[Bullet Points - Remove this afterwards]

-- Security Information and Event Management (SIEM) system for log ingestion and analysis.
-- Network analysis tools (such as Wireshark) for capturing and examining network traffic.
+- Wireshark for capturing and examining network traffic to investigate the 'Local to Local Port Scanning' alert.
-- Telemetry generation tools to create realistic network traffic and attack scenarios.
+- Packet Capture File (PCAP) provided for detailed analysis of network communication between internal systems.
+- VirtualBox used as the virtual machine platform to simulate the environment for traffic analysis, ensuring a controlled and isolated space for investigation.

 ## Steps
 drag & drop screenshots here or use imgur and reference them using imgsrc